 Student loan debt in the US

-According to the Education Data Initiative, the average federal student loan debt balance is $37,667.
+One of the most important considerations that students think about when making their college choice is cost and how they are going to pay for school.
+Over 40 million people in the United States have student loan debt, and the average federal student loan debt balance is $40,780.
 On average, a student loan in the U.S. will accrue $26,000 in interest alone over 20 years.
 Biden’s $10,000 student loan forgiveness plan means that approximately one third of borrowers will have their debt completely eliminated.

 Student loan pause extended until December 31, 2022